 This document presents a resonant SEPIC converter suitable for extremely high frequency operation and for operating across a wide input and output voltage range.
 The topology addresses several shortcomings of conventional resonant SEPIC converters through the development of topology, gate drive method and control scheme.
-The merits of these design methods are verified via a 20 MHz prototype with an input voltage range from 3.6 V to 7.2 V, an output voltage range of 3V to 9V and a rated output power of 3W.
+The merits of these design methods are verified via a 20MHz prototype with an input voltage range from 3.6V to 7.2V, an output voltage range of 3V to 9V and a rated output power of 3W.
 The converter utilizes a low-loss sinusoidal gate drive and an on-off control method modulating at fixed frequency, provides both fast transient response and good control over spectral characteristics of the input and output voltage.
-A hysteretic override technique is also introduced which enables the converter to reject load disturbances with a bandwidth much greater than the modulation frequency, limiting output voltage disturbances within a fixed value.
-This extremely rapid load disturbance rejection is enabled by the small passive component values and magnetic energy storage required.
-By contrast, the slew rate of the output voltage is limited by the output capacitance, which is sized by the desired modulation ripple voltage and modulation frequency.
-The achievable voltage slew rate is entirely appropriate for applications such as adaptive bias power supplies.
 As this paper has demonstrated, it is possible for resonant SEPIC converters to achieve a wide operating range, a small size and excellent transient response while maintaining good efficiency.
-It is hoped that these techniques will contribute to future development of low-power converters operating over wide ranges and extreme high frequencies to meet the increasing demands of modern portable electronics.
+It is hoped that these techniques will contribute to future development of lowpower converters operating over wide ranges and extreme high frequencies to meet the increasing demands of modern portable electronics.